MicrosoftDocs/win32-pr.de-de/desktop-src/Bits/using-windows-powershell-to-create-bits-transfer-jobs.md

-## <a name="to-create-a-synchronous-bits-transfer-job-with-multiple-files"></a>So erstellen Sie einen synchronen Bits-Übertragungs Auftrag mit mehreren Dateien
+## <a name="to-create-a-synchronous-bits-transfer-job-with-multiple-files"></a>So erstellen Sie einen synchronen BITS-Übertragungsauftrag mit mehreren Dateien

 ```PowerShell